tt-swap/ttswap-doc-dev/docs/README.md

       -
         title: No Principal Loss, LPs Feel More Secure
         icon: 🌐
         details: On other platforms, when you provide liquidity, you easily lose money due to price fluctuations, which is called principal loss, also known as "impermanent loss".
-TTSWAP's mechanism can effectively avoid this problem, and your investment won't decrease.
+TTSWAP protocal can effectively avoid this problem, and your investment won't decrease.
       -
         title: Ultra-Low Trading Loss, Reduced by Over 70%
         icon: 🌱